Operationally, Elmendorf and the '81st were where I really learned to type. My very first "real" job

 lot of other guys - could maybe type 20 wpm on a manual typewriter.
 Within just a few weeks of

 years later, I'm still rated at around 70 wpm.
-They (and the traffic volume) taught me well!
-Work
+They (and the very high traffic volume) really taught

 Never will forget when I arrived on-station the first time.
 My boss was TSgt Bill Wiedemier, he

-tried to get me with a little "nuc-em" stunt for the nuke (me).
-He told me to go find a bucket of
+tried to get me, one day, with a little "nuc-em" stunt for the nuke (me).
+He told me to go find a

-"flight-line" one day when things were slow.
-He, obviously, didn't know that I knew something about
+bucket of "flight-line", one day, when things were slow.
+He, obviously, didn't know that I knew

-aircraft and airports.
-Worked out that at that time the engineers were replacing part of the
+something about aircraft and airports.
+Worked out that at that time the engineers were replacing

-East-West parking ramp - I simply bought a bucket at the BX and filled it with some of the old
+part of the East-West parking ramp - I simply bought a bucket at the BX and filled it with some of

-concrete that they were breaking up.
-I also had the foresight to have the NCOIC of the engineers fill
+the old concrete that they were breaking up.
+I also had the foresight to have the NCOIC of the

-out and sign a paper to the effect that the bucket held authentic material from the Elmendorf
+engineers fill out and sign a paper to the effect that the bucket held authentic material from the

 I don't think my boss ever forgave me for that one.